 Exercise can reduce anxiety and help improve your mental health in a range of ways.
 It can cause your brain to release chemicals that improve your mood, like endorphins and serotonin.
-Exercise can ease stress, help you sleep better, increase your energy levels, get you socialising, and give you a goal to work towards as well as improving your self-esteem.
+Exercise can ease stress, help you sleep better, increase your energy levels, get you socializing, and give you a goal to work towards as well as improving your self-esteem.

 What sort of exercise is best for mental health?

 So, what activities are good for mental health?
-Most of the research on exercise and mental health focusses on aerobic exercise.
+Most of the research on exercise and mental health focuses on aerobic exercise.
 This is an exercise that gets you breathing harder and faster and gets your heart rate up.
 Examples include running, cycling, hiking, playing football, boxing, and martial arts.

 The truth is, there’s no single best exercise to improve your mental health.
 As long as it gets your blood pumping, it should help.
 The best exercise is really one that you enjoy and that you’ll stick with.
 If you find exercise fun, you’ll keep exercising.
 If it’s a chore, you won’t.
 So, if five-a-side football is your thing, play five-a-side football.
 If you love to run, then run.
-If you can’t get enough of Morris dancing, then Morris dance away.
+If you can’t get enough of line dancing, then line dance away.

 How much exercise should you do?

 In the US, the government recommends you do at least 150 minutes (2 hours and 30 minutes) to 300 minutes (5 hours) of moderate-intensity exercise a week.

 You can break this down however you’d like, but 30 minutes of exercise five days a week is a good target to aim for.
 If you’ve not exercised for some time, this should be a goal to build up to not something to try and attempt right away.

 How to get started